Cassava Sciences (NASDAQ:SAVA) Upgraded by ValuEngine to Buy

-ValuEngine upgraded shares of Cassava Sciences (NASDAQ:SAVA) from a hold rating to a buy rating in a research note published on Thursday morning, ValuEngine reports.
+Cassava Sciences (NASDAQ:SAVA) was upgraded by equities researchers at ValuEngine from a “hold” rating to a “buy” rating in a research report issued to clients and investors on Thursday, ValuEngine reports.

-Several other analysts have also recently weighed in on the company.
-HC Wainwright initiated coverage on Cassava Sciences in a report on Thursday.
-They set a buy rating and a $3.00 price target for the company.
-Maxim Group initiated coverage on Cassava Sciences in a report on Tuesday, June 25th.
-They set a buy rating and a $3.00 price target for the company.
+A number of other equities research analysts have also weighed in on SAVA.
+Maxim Group assumed coverage on Cassava Sciences in a research note on Tuesday, June 25th.
+They issued a “buy” rating and a $3.00 target price for the company.
+HC Wainwright assumed coverage on Cassava Sciences in a research note on Thursday.
+They issued a “buy” rating and a $3.00 target price for the company.

 Cassava Sciences, Inc, a clinical-stage drug development company, develops drugs for nervous system disorders.
 The company's lead therapeutic product candidate PTI-125, a small molecule drug that is in Phase II clinical trial for the treatment of Alzheimer's disease.
 It is also developing PTI-125Dx, a blood-based biomarker/diagnostic to detect Alzheimer's disease.